 - Pivot Points

-As an example, the smallest move the EUR/USD pair usually can make is $0.0001, or one basis point.
-When the currency exchange rate increases by one Pip, it means the Euro has strengthened against the US Dollar and if the currency exchange rates decreases by one Pip, and thus, the Euro has weakened against the US Dollar.
-Each pip movement in your favor or against you also represents a profit or a loss in your forex trade.
+As an example, the smallest move the EUR/USD pair usually can make is $0.0001, or one pip.
+When the currency exchange rate increases by one pip, it means the Euro has strengthened against the US Dollar, and if the currency exchange rates decrease by one pip, the Euro has weakened against the US Dollar.
+Each pip movement represents a profit or a loss in your trade.

-Pips are a valuable thing that can help us determine the distance to our Stop Loss order or Take Profit order or to determine the amount of risk taken.
+Pips are a valuable measurement that can help us determine the distance to our Stop Loss order or Take Profit order or to determine the amount of risk taken.

 What is the Pip value?

 A Pip may have a minimal value on its own, but when trading large amounts of money, by the use of Leverage, its value can increase considerably.
 Ultimately the Pip value will tell us how much the smallest price movement it’s worth in a dollar amount and how much money we’re making or losing.

 The Pip value of each of our trades is dependent on the volume of our transaction and the higher the number of Lots we’re trading, the higher the Pip value will be.
 Because each currency has its own relative value the Pip value will depend on that.
 Here are some explicit examples on how to calculate the Pip value.